rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 either True of False.
 Can be used for all types of output where the traffic light controller needs to control other equipment.
 Can be used for bus priority, coordination between traffic controllers, external control systems, and much more.
+When the output is released (status=False), the outputValue is ignored.
 Requires security code 2.